puzzle/jenkins-techlab/labs/04_build_triggers.md

 are shown under "View Configuration."
 For more info regarding Jenkins cron expressions see <http://www.scmgalaxy.com/tutorials/setting-up-the-cron-jobs-in-jenkins-using-build-periodically-scheduling-the-jenins-job>.

+**Note:** Verify on the jenkins master, whether the new triggers are now visible in the configuration view.

 Lab 4.2: Build Trigger (Scripted Syntax)
 ----------------------------------------